aakashdinkar/todoapp/README.md

 # TodoApp
-You can add the task in it.
-you can remove that task as soon as that task is completed.
+You can add the task in it, you can remove that task as soon as that task is completed.